Jithu0106/Bse_Nse_Data_Webscrape_Python/README.md

 ## a.jithendra@gmail.com

 BSE NSE Data Python Webscraping from Moneycontrol
 This code works with python 2.7 only.
-If you have python 3+ then change all the print statement syntax Install the below python libraries as pre-requisite
+If you are using python 3+ then change all the print statement syntax Install the below python libraries as pre-requisite

 import requests